-The General Data Protection Regulation (GDPR) is being introduced to harmonize data privacy laws across Europe, to protect the data privacy of all EU citizens’ data, and to shape the way organizations across the region approach data privacy.
-GDPR replaces the Data Protection Directive 95/46/EC and it comes into force on May 25th, 2018.
+The General Data Protection Regulation (GDPR) was introduced to harmonize data privacy laws across Europe, to protect the data privacy of all EU citizens’ data, and to shape the way organizations across the region approach data privacy.
+GDPR replaced the Data Protection Directive 95/46/EC and it came into force on May 25th, 2018.
 The full text of the GDPR can be found here.

-At Teamwork.com, we understand the importance of putting privacy and data protection in the hands of our customers, so we are fully in compliance with the GDPR.
-We have carefully examined the relevant provisions of the GDPR and we’re closely following applicable GDPR guidance issued by regulatory authorities.
-The GDPR strengthens individuals' privacy rights through tighter controls over the processing of their personal data, significant expansion of their rights over their data, and increased transparency into the nature, purpose, and use of it.
+At Teamwork, we understand the importance of putting privacy and data protection in the hands of our customers, so we are fully in compliance with the GDPR.
+We have carefully examined the relevant provisions of the GDPR and we closely followed applicable GDPR guidance issued by regulatory authorities.
+The GDPR strengthens individuals’ privacy rights through tighter controls over the processing of their personal data, significant expansion of their rights over their data, and increased transparency into the nature, purpose, and use of it.
 In our eyes, GDPR is a good thing.

-In preparation for GDPR, we formed a core team of leaders from each area of Teamwork.com’s business, coordinated by our internal Data Protection Officer (DPO).
+In preparation for GDPR, we formed a core team of leaders from each area of Teamworks business, coordinated by our internal Data Protection Officer (DPO).
 The representatives in this group were charged with ensuring that all the requirements of GDPR were addressed across all teams.
-The team met once a week to discuss progress towards GDPR readiness, and has continued to do so following the May 25th deadline so we can continue to ensure our complete GDPR compliance going forwards.

 Data collection and processing audit

-We have reviewed our Teamwork.com activities and all of our product suite to identify where we are collecting and processing customer data.
-Based on this, we have validated our legal basis for collecting and processing that personal data.
-We have also ensured that we are applying the appropriate safeguards across our entire infrastructure (both hardware and software) to fully protect this data.
+We reviewed all Teamwork activities and all of our product suite to identify where we are collecting and processing customer data.
+Based on this, we validated our legal basis for collecting and processing that personal data.
+We also ensured that we are applying the appropriate safeguards across our entire infrastructure (both hardware and software) to fully protect this data.

 Third-party vendors audit

-We have completed an audit of all third party vendors and have validated their GDPR compliance.
-All vendor agreements will be in place by 25th May.
+We completed an audit of all third party vendors and validated their GDPR compliance.
+All vendor agreements were in place by 25th May.